-The term literary translate to rosho (syrupy) golla (round dumpling/balls)!
-Soft spongy cheeseballs soaked in syrup, Rasgulla/Rosogolla is a famous Eastern India dessert.
-It needs just 5 ingredients (milk, sugar, vinegar/lemon juice, water, cardamoms for flavor).
-While the recipe of Roshogolla sounds very easy, it’s definitely one of the trickiest Indian dessert to perfect.
-I have explained everything in detail along with a VIDEO with all the key tips.
+The term literary translate to roso (syrupy) golla (round dumpling/balls)!
+Soft spongy cheese balls soaked in sugar syrup.
+Rasgulla/Rosogolla is a famous Eastern India dessert.
+It needs just 5 ingredients to prepare and a must during all festivities and celebrations.

 Invention of Rasgulla/Rosogolla